andrea-dimarco/centralized-drone-patrolling/README.md

 # centralized-drone-patrolling
-Model of a centralized drone patrolling system with a central Control Center that maneuvers swarms of drones and communicates with an external server.
+Modelica simulation of a drone patrolling system with a centralized Control Center that maneuvers swarms of drones and communicates with an external server.

 This was my bachelor thesis.